CogitatorTech/gaggle/README.md

 ### Features

-- Has a simple API to interact with Kaggle datasets from DuckDB
+- Provides a simple API to interact with Kaggle datasets from DuckDB
 - Allows you to search, download, and read datasets from Kaggle
-- Supports datasets that contain CSV, Parquet, JSON, and XLSX files (XLSX requires DuckDB's Excel reader to be available in your DuckDB build)
+- Supports datasets that contain CSV, Parquet, JSON, and XLSX files
-- Configurable and has built-in caching support
+- Configurable and has built-in caching of downloaded datasets
 - Thread-safe, fast, and has a low memory footprint
-- Supports dataset versioning and update checks
+- Supports dataset updates and versioning

-See the [ROADMAP.md](ROADMAP.md) for planned features and the [docs](docs) folder for detailed documentation.
+See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.

 > [!IMPORTANT]
 > Gaggle is in early development, so bugs and breaking changes are expected.